WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_3.md

 And I will make your tongue cling to the roof of your mouth, so that you shall be mute and unable to reprove them, for they are a rebellious house.

 ###### 27
 But when I speak with you, I will open your mouth, and you shall say to them, 'Thus says the Lord God.'
-He who will hear, let him hear; and he who will refuse to hear, let him refuse, for they are a rebellious house. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He who will hear, let him hear; and he who will refuse to hear, let him refuse, for they are a rebellious house.

 ***